 The proof of security is quite simple.
-Given a forger F for the the new scheme, we will construct a collision-finder C for $\{H_i\}$ and an adversary E that breaks the original signature scheme.
+Given a forger F for the new scheme, we will construct a collision-finder C for $\{H_i\}$ and an adversary E that breaks the original signature scheme.
 One of the two will work with probability that is not negligible, which leads to a contradiction.
-The details are what you have to fill in on problem set 7.
+Filling in the details is good homework exercise.